rahulonmars12/f1-companion/README.md

 **4/6/2026 Changes**

+  Track map — replaced the old "all 20 drivers tangled together" path with a single-driver trace sorted by time.
+The P1 driver's locations for the last 5 minutes are deduplicated and drawn as a smooth bezier curve.
+Once the laps API returns sector times, the track automatically splits into red (S1) / yellow (S2) / purple (S3) segments with boundary markers and a S/F line.
+A small sector legend sits in the top-right corner.

+  Standings invisible — the root cause was that live_window=60 ("last 60 seconds of wall-clock time") returns nothing when the most recent session ended days ago.
+The new effectiveQueryTime detects a completed session and falls back to date_end as the query reference, so all data hooks fetch from near the end of the race instead of right now.

   Fix 1 — Flashing (root cause)
   recentIso(30) was called during render, embedding a live timestamp in the SWR cache key.
 On every re-render (including ones triggered by fresh data arriving), the key changed, SWR saw a new query, cleared its data, and refetched → blank flash.